What is fair wear and tear?

 Complete an inventory

-To help you assess whether any damage is in excess of fair wear and tear, an inventory check should be completed and agreed with the tenant at the start of the tenancy.
-The inventory should document the condition of the items with photos to evidence this which you can compare at check-out.
+To help you assess whether any damage is in excess of fair wear and tear, an inventory check should be completed and agreed upon with the tenant at the start of the tenancy.
+The inventory should document the items' condition with photos to prove this, which you can then compare at check-out.